The Community: Founded in 1802 to Present Day

 Holy Cross Abbey was formally founded at Stapehill in Dorset on the Feast of all Saints of the Order on 13th November 1802.
 The founding group of women was led by Madame Augustin de Chabannes, a professed sister of the Parisian Abbey of Saint Antoine.
 She had been imprisoned in the Bastille, narrowly escaping the guillotine when the Bastille was stormed, and fleeing to Switzerland and a brief respite at La Val Sainte, before joining the monastic odyssey, which took the refugees across Europe in search of asylum.

 Augustin de Chabannes understood the way of the Cross, teaching her daughters not to forget that true devotion to the Cross consists in bearing generously the crosses God sends us.
 She entrusted Holy Cross Abbey to Our Lady of Sorrows and indeed sorrows came in plenty.
 In the 1820s so many young sisters died that an enquiry was set up and Pope Leo XII decreed that the austerity of the Rules of Abbot de Rance should be mitigated and that the Community should come under the jurisdiction of the local Bishop.

-In January 1991, under the leadership of Mother Catherine Priest, the Community moved to its present home at Whitland in Wales, just across the valley from the old Whitland Abbey founded in 1151 by the first Norman Bishop of St David's, Bernard (1115-48) and monks of Clairvaux.
-This came after a period of uncertainty as to the Community’s future, but supported by the Order, the move was made.
+In January 1991, under the leadership of Mother Catherine Priest, the Community purchased the Waungron Farm Motel at Whitland in Wales, just across the valley from the old Whitland Abbey founded in 1151 by Bernard the first Norman Bishop of St David's (1115-48), together with St Bernard's monks from Clairvaux in France.
 Mother Catherine died in March 2002 and, later that year; the Community celebrated its bicentenary of foundation.

 We live in an atmosphere that is quiet, peaceful and cheerful, thanks be to God.